 Crime & Safety Task Force

 The Crime & Safety Task Force held its first meeting on December 2015, with representatives from the MPD 5th Precinct and a number of block leaders in attendance.
 The task force is looking at ways to increase community safety and livability in Whittier.
 It is also collaborating with the MPD on our new community bike patrol, funded by the Whittier Alliance, which began May 2016.
-The Crime & Safety Task Force is currently meeting once a month.
+The Crime & Safety Task Force is not currently meeting at this time.